Fire investigation: Conducting investigations

 Depending on how much evidence is present, an investigator can use different approaches.
 Two techniques include process of elimination, or disregarding the causes that the evidence deems not possible.
 The second is to start investigating the most probable cause first until it is ruled unlikely.

+Fire scene reconstruction is critical to understanding complicated fires.
+When normal approaches fail, laboratory reconstructions become critical.
+They contribute to the resolution of critical issues and the enhancement of fire safety.
+A reconstruction's objective, whether it is a test, experiment, or demonstration, must be clearly stated.
+Various tests, ranging from small-scale to full-scale, help to understand fire behaviour.
+Clear agreements on size, safety, and data are required before proceeding.
+Specialist laboratories play an important role in increasing fire safety knowledge.